-MR CHAPMAN:

-What the Department is obviously keen to avoid is a situation where an exemption for the HSS payments is put into effect because that would, in order to achieve parity, involve retrospectively recalculating the payments and, in some cases, in order to ensure parity, seeking to or potentially seeking to recoup some of the payments and that is something that, for obvious reasons, it wishes to avoid.
+MR CHAPMAN: What the Department is obviously keen to avoid is a situation where an exemption for the HSS payments is put into effect because that would, in order to achieve parity, involve retrospectively recalculating the payments and, in some cases, in order to ensure parity, seeking to or potentially seeking to recoup some of the payments and that is something that, for obvious reasons, it wishes to avoid.
 But it does have - HMG, the Government, does have a solution to this.
-The Government will support the Post Office with funding to make additional payments to Post Masters in the Historical Shortfall Scheme to ensure that compensation is not unduly lost to tax.
-So there are various ways of skinning the cat, but the Government, the Department, concluded that that is the best - in practice - the best way of doing it.
-The implementation of these payments is complex, and the Department will announce further details as soon as possible.
+The Government will support the Post Office with funding to make additional payments to Post Masters in the Historical Shortfall Scheme to ensure that compensation is unduly lost to tax.
+So there various ways of skinning the cat, but the Government, the Department, concluded that that is the best - in practice - the best way of doing it. implementation of payments is complex, and Department will announce details as soon as possible.
 But the outcome of that would be that recipients of compensation under the Historical Shortfall Scheme are in exactly the same position in relation to tax as recipients of payment under the other schemes were tax is exempted.

-SIR WYN WILLIAMS: Well, speaking - obviously having heard what you've said for the first time, speaking therefore to an extent without having thought it through, it's obviously highly desirable that parity is achieved in this way, and I don't suppose that will be controversial by any right thinking person.
+SIR WYN WILLIAMS: Well, speaking - obviously having heard what you've said for the first time, speaking therefore to an extent without having thought it through, it's obviously highly desirable that parity is achieved in this way, and suppose that don't controversial by any right thinking person.
 My concern is simply to ensure that the Department actually tells us what it's going to do - and I am not trying to be unduly difficult - but sooner rather than later, because these things are taking time, Mr Chapman.